 I’m also enjoying the chalky surface to add a nice touch of color to the background of my images.

-Using it as a photography background for some of my Photography shop images worked out perfectly.
+Using it as a photography background for some of my images worked out perfectly.

 I love the feeling of putting away all the bulky boots from Winter, which leaves the entry spots a little less cluttered.

-Just a few basic rainy day essentials is all we need.
+Just a few basic rainy day essentials are all we need.

 And a few flowers of course.